 Education and participation are at the heart of what the charity does, and we will provide learning resources and outreach sessions tailored to a range of age groups, from toddler play, through formal education to adult craft sessions and reminiscence experiences in the community.

-The Trust care for an enormous collection of over 100,000 objects and archives relating to the history of the Clarks, the shoemaking industry, the Clark family and the local area.
+We care for an enormous collection of over 100,000 objects and archives relating to the history of the Clarks, the shoemaking industry, the Clark family and the local area.
 Though planning is still at the early stages for the museum, we hope to be able to explore many fascinating stories with our collections including:

 We’re excited about our vision but it’s still early days and we want to know what YOU would like us to do as well as see what you think of some of our ideas.